-A rental contract is legally binding arrangement and should clearly mention all parties subject to the agreement.
+A rental contract is a legally binding arrangement and should clearly mention all parties subject to the agreement.
 The type of contract should also be made clear.
-The most common agreement is an assured short hold tenancy.
+The most common agreement is an assured shorthold tenancy.

-As well as the number one problem - non-payment of rent - landlord/tenant disputes are virtually unavoidable and commonly arise over issues such as smoking, decorating, pets and subletting as well as the usual disputes with neighbours over noise.
+As well as the number one problem - non-payment of rent - landlord/tenant disputes are virtually unavoidable and commonly arise over issues such as smoking, decorating, pets and subletting as well as the usual disputes with neighbours over noise and other anti-social disturbance.
 Thus the boundaries that need to be set and maintained must be clear from the start of the tenancy and all obligations that the tenant and the landlord both have to comply with must be included.

 The rental contract needs to state the number of people that can realistically be allowed to reside in the property.
-An inventory of fixtures and fittings should also be included in any rental contract and it's made clear whose responsibility it is to maintain them.
+An inventory of fixtures and fittings should also be included in any rental contract and it must be made clear whose responsibility it is to maintain them.

 How long do you want to let the property for?
 How much notice do you expect from your tenant?
 Is there the option to renew the contract at the end of the term?
-All these aspects need to be addressed.
+All of these aspects need to be addressed from the onset.
 A tenancy agreement does not have to be for any particular length of time but most agreements are drawn up on a six months basis.

 Landlords will need to be aware that however carefully they draw up a rental contract there's always going to be some matter or other that will be cause for disagreement.
 The very nature of letting residential property means there'll be endless sources of conflict and with the law being on the side of the tenant in the UK, landlords will have to conduct their business in a methodical and conscientious manner to keep disputes to a minimum.